 Remember: When you set up an incident reporting system, then the company must foster a culture of openness and trust.
 Incidents must be seen as opportunities for organisational learning, rather than individual failures.

-IT can help by ensuring anonymity and removing potential penalties for the reporter.
-Yet this contradicts the goal of creating culture of openness where everyone works towards a common goal of systematic improvement.
+IT can help by ensuring anonymity and remove potential penalties for the reporter.
+Yet this contradicts the purpose of creating a culture of openness where everyone works towards a common goal of systematic improvement.

-Failures are – after all – better than repetitive failures.
+Failures are – after all – better than consistent, repetitive failures.

 #2 it’s too difficult to report an incident

 If the process of reporting an incident is too much of a hassle, there is a good chance that it will not be reported at all.
-Everyone doing incident analysis want more data, but remember that front-line employees are busy bees.
-If the incident is not reported shortly after the event employees will move on to the next task on their todo-list.
+Everyone doing incident analysis wants more data, but remember that front-line employees are busy bees.
+If the incident is not reported shortly after the event, employees will move on to the next task on their to-do list.

 “Bureaucracy is the art of making the possible impossible”